The Shocking Truth About Dogs and Garlic

 Garlic comes from the Allium family, which also includes onions, leeks, chives, and shallots as tasty relatives.
 Onions, and to a much lesser degree garlic, contains a compound called n-propyldisulfide, as well as small amounts of thiosulphate.
 When taken in large amounts, oxidative damage can occur in the red blood cells.
 The effect creates Heinz bodies and the body will reject these cells from the bloodstream.
 After ingesting large amounts over a long period of time, it can lead to anemia and even death.
 So, that’s not good.
 It’s actually quite bad.
 Does this mean that garlic is unsafe for dogs?
 That’s where the debate gets heated.
 The answer is not as simple as it may seem.

 When did the story of dogs and garlic begin?
 It all started over 100 years ago, when wild onions (in the same family of garlic) were fed to cattle, sheep, and horses and these animals showed toxicity symptoms.
 In the 1930s, studies showed that dogs that ate onions showed toxicity symptoms as well.
 Fast forward to the 1980s: cats that ate onions exhibited the same toxicity symptoms as dogs did.
-It’s important to note that cats are six to eight times more sensitive to onion than dogs.
+It’s important to note that cats are six to eight times more sensitive to onions than dogs.
 This article would not exist if we were talking about cats, cause they just can’t eat it whatsoever.
 That’s a more cut and dry issue.
 Cats should absolutely avoid anything from the Allium food family.
 Dogs have a much different sensitivity to onions.

 Garlic got a bad rap in 2000, when a research paper was published that was based on garlic’s effect on dogs.
 Even though the dogs tested didn’t show any outward appearance of toxicity symptoms, there was an effect on the red blood cells.
 The researchers stated: “we believe that foods containing garlic should be avoided for use in dogs.”
 From that point on, the rumour spread that garlic could be deadly for dogs.
 However, that reaction was a little hasty and harsh.
 Most people read summaries of the study and jumped to conclusions.
 Reading the results in detail reveals a more complicated story.